2nav/DevClub-Assignment1/README.md

 ##My Comments
 - Design is inspired by the given example.
-- Works fine on devices with 1080p width, I think that it wont work as intended on other widhts.
+- Works fine on devices with 1080p width, I think that it wont work as intended on other widths.
--